The Day Led Zeppelin Reunited

 Their brief set at 1985's Live Aid (featuring Phil Collins on drums) was a total disaster, ruined by Plant's strained vocals and Page's fumbling, out-of-tune guitar.
-The trio joined forces with Neil Young and Aerosmith at their Rock and Roll Hall of Fame induction in 1995, but the performance was musically and socially awkward (accepting the award, Jones remarked, ‘Thank you, my friends, for finally remembering my phone number,’ referencing a recent Page-Plant tour).
+The trio joined forces with Neil Young and Aerosmith at their Rock and Roll Hall of Fame induction in 1995, but the performance was musically and socially awkward.
+(Accepting the award, Jones thanked the other for "finally remembering my phone number," referencing a then-recent Page-Plant tour without him.)

-Needless to say, the stakes were high for this reunion performance at London’s O2 Arena.
-Fans, critics, and probably the band members themselves viewed the concert as their on-stage swan song.
+So, the stakes were high.
+Fans, critics and probably the band members themselves viewed the concert as their on-stage swan song.
 The demand for tickets was immediate and jaw-dropping: The 20,000 or so available tickets were sold through an online lottery system, with one million people registering (and subsequently crashing the event's website).

-Although both Page and Jones have both expressed interest in a possible full reunion tour, Plant has been adamantly against the idea in interviews.
-Speaking to Rolling Stone, Page commented, “[Plant was busy with other projects.
-"So, what do you do in a situation like that?
-I'd been working with the other two guys for the percentage of the rehearsals at the O2.
+Both Page and Jones expressed interest in mounting a full-blown reunion tour, but Plant remained adamantly against the idea.
+Besides, as Page noted in a talk with Rolling Stone, Plant was busy with other projects.
+"So, what do you do in a situation like that?"
+Page lamented.
+"I'd been working with the other two guys for the percentage of the rehearsals at the O2.
 We were connecting well.
 The weakness was that none of us sang."